History of Bihar: Early Magadha Empire

 The Nanda dynasty was established by an illegitimate son of King Mahanandin from the previous Shishunaga dynasty.
 The Nanda dynasty ruled Magadha during the 5th and 4th centuries BC.
 At its greatest extent, the Nanda Empire extended from Burma in the east, Balochistan in the west and probably as far south as Karnataka.
-Mahapadma Nanda of Nanda dynasty, has been described as the destroyer of all the Kshatriyas.
+Mahapadma Nanda of the Nanda dynasty, has been described as the destroyer of all the Kshatriyas.
 He defeated the Ikshvaku dynasty, as well as the Panchalas, Kasis, Haihayas, Kalingas, Asmakas, Kurus, Maithilas, Surasenas and the Vitihotras.
 He expanded his territory to the south of Deccan.
 Mahapadma Nanda died at the age of 88 and, therefore, he ruled during most of the period of this dynasty, which lasted 100 years.

 In 321 BC, exiled general Chandragupta Maurya, with the help of Chanakya, founded the Maurya dynasty after overthrowing the reigning Nanda king Dhana Nanda to establish the Maurya Empire.
 The Maurya Empire (322–185 BC), ruled by the Mauryan dynasty, was geographically extensive, powerful and a political-military empire in ancient India.
 During this time, most of the subcontinent was united under a single government for the first time.
-The exceptions were present day Tamil Nadu and Kerala (which was a Tamil kingdom at that time).
+The exceptions were present-day Tamil Nadu and Kerala (which was a Tamil kingdom at that time).
 The empire had its capital city at Pataliputra (near modern Patna).
-The Mauryan empire under Chandragupta Maurya would not only conquer most of the Indian subcontinent, defeating and conquering the satraps left by Alexander the Great, but also push its boundaries into Persia and Central Asia, conquering the Gandhara region.
+The Mauryan empire under Chandragupta Maurya would not only conquer most of the Indian subcontinent, defeating and conquering the satraps left by Alexander the Great but also push its boundaries into Persia and Central Asia, conquering the Gandhara region.
 Chandragupta Maurya then defeated an invasion led by Seleucus I, a Greek general from Alexander's army.
 Chandragupta Maurya's minister, Kautilya Chanakya, wrote the Arthashastra, a treatise on economics, politics, foreign affairs, administration, military arts, war and religion.

 Chandragupta Maurya was succeeded by his son, Bindusara, who expanded the kingdom over most of present-day India, other than the extreme south and east.
 At its greatest extent, the Empire stretched to the north along the natural boundaries of the Himalayas, and to the east stretching into what is now Assam.
 To the west, it reached beyond modern Pakistan, annexing Balochistan and much of what is now Afghanistan.
 The Empire was extended into India's central and southern regions by the emperors Chandragupta and Bindusara, but it excluded the republic of Kalinga.

 The Maurya Empire was inherited by Bindusara's son, Ashoka.
 Ashoka initially sought to expand his kingdom but in the aftermath of the carnage caused during the invasion of Kalinga, he renounced bloodshed and pursued a policy of non-violence or ahimsa after converting to Buddhism.
-Following the conquest of Kalinga, Ashoka ended the military expansion of the empire, and led the empire through more than 40 years of relative peace, harmony and prosperity.
+Following the conquest of Kalinga, Ashoka ended the military expansion of the empire and led the empire through more than 40 years of relative peace, harmony and prosperity.
 Ashoka's response to the Kalinga War is recorded in the Edicts of Ashoka, one of the oldest preserved historical documents of the Indian subcontinent.